Josh O'Connor: 2012–2018: Early work and breakthrough

 He also played in the Royal Shakespeare Company's production of Thomas Dekker's The Shoemaker's Holiday as Rowland Lacy and Tom Morton-Smith's Oppenheimer as Luis Alvarez at the Swan Theatre in Stratford-upon-Avon.
 The following year, he took over the role of Donaghy in Florence Foster Jenkins, starring Meryl Streep and Hugh Grant, and starred as Donald in the short film Best Man.
 From 2016 to 2019, he played the role of Lawrence "Larry" Durrell in the ITV comedy-drama The Durrells.

 In 2017, he starred as the young sheep farmer Johnny Saxby in the British drama film God's Own Country directed by Francis Lee.
 In preparation for his role, he worked with a Yorkshire farmer, labouring in the fields in between takes to learn the proper techniques and get the right physicality, and eventually birthed over 150 lambs.
 The film premiered at the Sundance Film Festival to critical acclaim.
-For his performance, he received multiple recognition including the British Independent Film Award for Best Actor and the Empire Award for Best Male Newcomer, and was nominated for the BAFTA Rising Star Award.
+For his performance, he received multiple recognitions including the British Independent Film Award for Best Actor and the Empire Award for Best Male Newcomer, and was nominated for the BAFTA Rising Star Award.

 In 2018, O'Connor starred as Peter in the segment The Colour of His Hair in Boys on film 18: Heroes, and starred alongside Laia Costa in Harry Wootliff's directorial debut Only You, which premiered in competition at the London Film Festival.
 For his performance, he received his second British Independent Film Award for Best Actor.
 In 2019, he portrayed Marius Pontmercy in the British television adaptation of Victor Hugo's Les Misérables.
 He also starred as Jamie in Hope Gap, which premiered at the Toronto International Film Festival, earning the Best Actor award at the Barcelona-Sant Jordi International Film Festival.
 It had a limited release in theaters, before dropping digitally in May 2020.

-2019–present: Critical acclaim and The Crown
+2019–present: Critical acclaim

 In the same year, O'Connor began portraying Charles, Prince of Wales, in Season 3 of the Netflix historical drama The Crown (2019), starring alongside Olivia Colman, Tobias Menzies and Helena Bonham Carter.
 In 2020, he was nominated for a British Academy Television Award for Best Supporting Actor for his role, while the cast won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 He revealed that the role did not initially interest him and that he had to be persuaded to audition.
 Creator Peter Morgan asked him to read a scene in which Charles compares himself to a character in Saul Bellow's 1944 novel Dangling Man, in which the character waits to be drafted into war because the war will give his life meaning.
 It was the "aimlessness and purposelessness of Charles's life as heir to the throne" that ultimately sparked O'Connor's interest in the character.